Shekhar Suman: Singer

 He made his singing debut with a music album named, Kuch Khwaab Aise, a collection of eight love ballads whose music was composed by Aadesh Shrivastava and lyrics written by Shyam Raj.
 In December 2009, he appeared as a participant on the reality TV series, Raaz Pichhle Janam Ka, based on past life regression.
 Suman made his directorial debut with 2014 film, Heartless.

 Politician

 Suman fought Lok Sabha election in May 2009 from Patna Sahib on Congress ticket and lost to BJP's Shatrughan Sinha, coming up in third place.

-On 5 May 2024, he joined Bharatiya Janata Party.
+On 5 May 2024, he joined Bharatiya Janata Party, and stated in an interview later in the month that he would 'opt-out' of the organisation if he was unable to serve.
+He claimed in June 2026 that he had left the party within 24 hours.